-Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by the ESMValTool are available via the obs4mips and ana4mips projects at the ESGF (e.g., https://esgf-data.dkrz.de/projects/esgf-dkrz/).
+Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by ESMValTool are available via the obs4MIPs and ana4mips projects at the ESGF (e.g., https://esgf-data.dkrz.de/projects/esgf-dkrz/).
 Their use is strongly recommended, when possible.

 Other datasets not available in these archives can be obtained by the user from the respective sources and reformatted to the CF/CMOR standard.
-ESMValTool currently support two ways to perform this reformatting (aka 'cmorization').
-The first is to use a cmorizer script to generate a local pool of reformatted data that can readily be used by the ESMValTool.
-The second way is to implement specific 'fixes' for your dataset.
-In that case, the reformatting is performed 'on the fly' during the execution of an ESMValTool recipe (note that one of the first preprocessor tasks is 'cmor checks and fixes').
-Below, both methods are explained in more detail.
+ESMValTool currently supports two ways to perform this reformatting (aka 'CMORization'):

+- 1. Using a CMORizer script: The first is to use a CMORizer script to generate a local pool of reformatted data that can readily be used by ESMValTool.
+This method is described in detail below. - 2.
+Using fixes for on-the-fly CMORization: The second way is to implement specific 'fixes' for your dataset.
+In that case, the reformatting is performed 'on the fly' during the execution of an ESMValTool recipe (note that one of the first preprocessor tasks is 'CMOR checks and fixes').
+Details on this second method are given at the end of this chapter.

-17.1 Using a cmorizer script
+22.1 Using a CMORizer script

-ESMValTool comes with a set of cmorizers readily available.
-The cmorizers are dataset-specific scripts that can be run once to generate a local pool of CMOR-compliant data.
-The necessary information to download and process the data is provided in the header of each cmorizing script.
-These scripts also serve as template to create new cmorizers for datasets not yet included.
-Note that datasets cmorized for ESMValTool v1 may not be working with v2, due to the much stronger constraints on metadata set by the iris library.
+ESMValTool comes with a set of CMORizers readily available.
+The CMORizers are dataset-specific scripts that can be run once to generate a local pool of CMOR-compliant data.
+The necessary information to download and process the data is provided in the header of each CMORizing script.
+These scripts also serve as template to create new CMORizers for datasets not yet included.
+Note that datasets CMORized for ESMValTool v1 may not be working with v2, due to the much stronger constraints on metadata set by the iris library.